-VALUES

-ACCOUNTABILITY INTEGRITY SAFETY SERVICE TEAMWORK

-CONS ERVE BU ILD BUY

-CLIMATE CHANGE AND ENVIRONMENTAL IMPACT To have no net incremental environmental impact by 2024 when compared with 2004.
-ENERGY CONSERVATION AND EFFICIENCY Develop and foster an energy conservation and efficiency culture in B.C. that leads to customers choosing to make a dramatic and permanent Provide be segment.
-ENERGY LITY (CUSTOMER est-in-class reliabil SECURITY (SUPP lomestic needs. lity by customer

-reduction in the use of electricity.
+VALUES ACCOUNTABILITY INTEGRITY SAFETY SERVICE TEAMWORK CONS ERVE BU BUILD BU CLIMATE CHANGE AND ENVIRONMENTAL IMPACT To have no net incremental environmental impact by 2026 ENERGY CONSERVATION AND EFFICIENCY Develop and foster an energy conservation and efficiency culture in B.C. that leads to RELIAB Provide b segment R) ility by customer when compared with 2004. customers choosing to make a dramatic and permanent reduction in the use of electricity.
+ENERGY SECURITY (SUPPLY) Meet all domestic needs.